Writing for the Liberal Arts

 This course is intended to help you practice drafting and revising papers and to introduce you to the conventions of college-level academic writing, including critical reading, analysis, argumentation, and engagement with other writers' ideas and texts.
 Reading and writing assignments vary, but all sections of Writing for the Liberal Arts require at least fifteen pages of revised prose, multiple drafts and revision, peer workshops, and individual instructor conferences.

-So that we can work together most effectively as a class, our readings and writings focus on a common theme.
-For Spring 2017, that theme will be the value of a liberal arts education and the roles that writing can play both in that education and in life after college.
+So that we can work together most effectively as a class, our readings and writings focus on a common theme: the value of a liberal arts education and the roles that writing can play both in that education and in life after college.

 We'll be focusing on two sets of writing conventions: formal conventions—matters of words, sentences, paragraphs—but also what we might call intellectual conventions.
 Specifically, we will: